Mobile App Vs Mobile Website: Who Wins The Race?

 Now, I have shed the much-needed light on the mobile phone and smartphone users, so now to win over such a huge audience, you need to comprehend the difference between a mobile app and mobile website.
 Let’s analyze both.

 A mobile app is a software application that can be downloaded from various stores like Google Play Market, App Store, or any other, depending on the type of OS that the device supports.
 Due to faster access and user-friendly interface, people tend to engage more with the mobile app rather than a mobile website.
+That`s why, most companies woud rather make an app than create a full-featured online resource.

 As per a report by Flurry Analytics’ done in 2016, 90% of users preferred a mobile app than a mobile website.